 OnePlus 10T software and updates

 The OnePlus 10T ships with Android 12-based Oxygen OS 12.1 on board.
 OnePlus promises three major Android updates on the phone and four years of security patches.
 That means the device should get updates till Android 15.
 It’s not the longest update promise on the market, with Samsung offering four years of Android updates on its latest crop of devices.
-However, it isn’t a bad deal, provided OnePlus sticks to timely updates and doesn’t drag them out as it does currently.
+Even OnePlus matched Samsung’s update commitment on the new OnePlus 11.
+However, the 10T isn’t a bad deal, provided OnePlus sticks to timely updates and doesn’t drag them out as it does currently.

 OnePlus promises three major Android updates and four years of security patches.

-Oxygen OS 12.1 borrows a lot from Oppo’s Color OS, and it doesn’t do a great job of it either.
+Oxygen OS 12.1 borrows a lot from OPPO’s Color OS, and it doesn’t do a great job of it either.
 There’s been a lot of backlash about Oxygen OS and Color OS sharing a codebase.
-So much so that OnePlus walked back its plans of creating a new unified OS merging the two operating systems and promised a return to its roots with a “close to stock” Oxygen OS 13.
+So much so that OnePlus walked back its plans of creating a new unified OS merging the two operating systems and forming Oxygen OS 13.

 OnePlus 10T vs OnePlus 10 Pro: What’s new?

 On paper, the OnePlus 10T makes a lot of cuts compared to the OnePlus 10 Pro.
 While it includes the updated Snapdragon 8 Plus Gen 1 processor, it misses out on a premium build, wireless charging, the alert slider, and Hasselblad camera.

 The display resolution of the phone is also lower at FHD+ (2,412 x 1,080 pixels), resulting in a slightly lower pixel density.